jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

                  :zipcode ?zip}}))
 ```

 Here is code that does the same thing written with Meander.
-One obvious thing to note here is that the Meander version is much longer.
+One obvious thing to note is that the Meander version is much longer.
 Judging code based on number of lines is not something we are going to do.

 Let's explain what is going on.
 First we are using the Meander's `match` feature. `match` takes the thing that we are matching on (`person`), a pattern to try to match, and the output.
 Our pattern here is in the exact shape of the person map we passed in.
 In order to extract out pieces of this map, we use logic variables (`?address1`, `?address2`, etc).
 Logic variables are just symbols that start with `?`.
 We can assign values in our data to any logic variables we'd like and then use those logic variables in our output.
 One thing I love about this simple Meander example, is that you can see the exact shape of the input immediately.